 You’ll need to appoint a solicitor or licensed conveyancer to handle the legal aspects of the property purchase.

 If there are no issues or hold-ups, the conveyancing process can take around 6 weeks.
-But it could take a few months, particularly if you end up in a ‘chain’ transaction.
+But it could take a few months, particularly if you end up in a ‘chain’.

 A property chain is when there are a number of transactions that need to happen at the same time.
-For example, if you’re buying a home from someone, and they are buying another place to move into – it can create a chain of buyers and sellers that need to move at the same time.
+For example, if you’re buying a home from someone, and they are buying another place – it can create a chain of buyers and sellers that need to move.

 It’s a good idea to have your own survey of the property carried out to flag any potential problems.
 This is different from a mortgage valuation, which is carried out for the lender’s use only.